tchiong/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters the add appointment command specifying the person, date and description of the appointment.
+1. User enters the add appointment command specifying the person or persons, date and description of the appointment.

 2. PB creates the appointment and displays a successful message.